kubernetes-sigs/lws/README.md

 # The LeaderWorkerSet API (LWS)

 LeaderWorkerSet: An API for deploying a group of pods as a unit of replication.
-It aims to address common deployment patterns of AI/ML inference workloads, especially multi-host inference workloads where the LLM will be sharded and run across devices.
+It aims to address common deployment patterns of AI/ML inference workloads, especially multi-host inference workloads where the LLM will be sharded and run across multiple devices on multiple nodes.
-Design and proposal can be found here: <http://bit.ly/k8s-LWS>.
+The initial design and proposal can be found at: <http://bit.ly/k8s-LWS>.

 ## Conceptual view